 So these external factors are shaping customers’ buying behaviour, their needs and wants.

 What’s more, their needs and wants are not limited only to products and services but also to the overall customer experience.

 That is where retail is today, trying to regain the customer intimacy.
 Retailers are striving to know their customers in as many ways as possible.
 That has put a lot of emphasis in starting to leverage data in gaining this knowledge.

-What are the changes in technology landscape that have effect in retail business?
+What are the changes in the technology landscape that have an effect on the retail business?

 I might be a bit biased but I have to say the possibility to run more advanced analytical models and work these models in a much larger data set.